theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorSimulator - unfinished.rst

   - 12.......
 Not Completed (error 10/00)

   :params ChannelNumber: A string of the channel(s) in which the error is to be simulated, e.g. "1,2,4,7"
-  :params WheNSimulateError: The step of the process in which the error is desired to be simulated.
+  :params WhenSimulateError: The step of the process in which the error is desired to be simulated.
 1 = Aspiration, 2 = Dispense, 3 = Tip pickup, 4 = Tip eject
   :params ErrorToSimulate: Integer corresponding to the desired simulated error, key listed in function description.
   :params ML_STAR: The instrument being used.
 Should be ML_STAR.
   :type ChannelNumber: Variable
   :type WhenSimulateError: Variable
   :type ErrorToSimulate: Variable
+  :type ML_STAR: Device
+  :return: None
+  :rtype: N/A

+.. py:function:: STEP2b_SimulateError_COREGripper(variable ChannelNumber, variable WhenSimulateError, variable ErrorToSimulate, device ML_STAR)

+  This function simulates an error in the CO-RE gripper.
+It can simulate an error of your choice (between errors 1 and 4) in a desired channel at any step of the process.
+The error codes are:
+  - 1.......
+Can´t get the CORE grippers  (error 08/75)
+  - 2.......
+Step lost in Z drive, crash against something (error 02/62)
+  - 3.......
+Hardware (error 02/00)
+  - 4.......
+Read Barcode Error (05/00)

+  :params ChannelNumber: A string of the channel(s) in which the error is to be simulated, e.g. "1,2,4,7"
+  :params WhenSimulateError: The step of the process in which the error is desired to be simulated.
+1 = Pickup CO-RE, 2 = Get Plate, 3 = Put Plate, 4 = Eject CO-RE gripper
+  :params ErrorToSimulate: Integer corresponding to the desired simulated error, key listed in function description.
+  :params ML_STAR: The instrument being used.
+Should be ML_STAR.
+  :type ChannelNumber: Variable
+  :type WhenSimulateError: Variable
+  :type ErrorToSimulate: Variable
+  :type ML_STAR: Device
+  :return: None
+  :rtype: N/A

+.. py:function:: STEP2c_SimulateError_iSWAP(variable WhenSimulateError, variable ErrorToSimulate, device ML_STAR)

+  This function simulates an error in the iSWAP.
+It can simulate an error of your choice (between errors 1 and 4) at any step of the process.
+The error codes are:
+  1......
+Expected object not found (error 21/94) 2......
+Step lost in Z drive, crash against something (error 02/62) 3......
+Hardware (error 02/00)
+  4......
+Object lost (error 23/96)

+  :params WhenSimulateError: The step of the process in which the error is desired to be simulated.
+1 = Get Plate, 2 = Put Plate
+  :params ErrorToSimulate: Integer corresponding to the desired simulated error, key listed in function description.
+  :params ML_STAR: The instrument being used.
+Should be ML_STAR.
+  :type WhenSimulateError: Variable
+  :type ErrorToSimulate: Variable
-  :type ML_STAR: Variable
+  :type ML_STAR: Device
   :return: None
   :rtype: N/A